-While the application process can be challenging, once approved, I visas can be issued for up to five years, and be subsequently renewed indefinitely, making travel to the US one less concern for the visa holder.
+While the application process can be challenging, once approved, I visas can be granted for up to five years, and be subsequently renewed indefinitely, making visa issues one less concern for the holder.

 What is the I visa?

 Under the Immigration and Nationality Act, foreign media representatives travelling for work purposes are required to enter the US with an I visa.

 ‘Media representatives’ refer to any individual working as part of a specific media project or commission, and can include journalists, bloggers, editors, production crew members and researchers, working across media channels, from TV, radio, digital and print to independent film production.

 The individual must be coming to the US solely to work on behalf of a: